benwinding/benw-blog/source/_posts/github-stale-bots.md

 # Devil's Advocate

 For a moment, imagine that Stack Overflow did this.
 If there's no interaction on a question, then the question should be locked...
-Well questions that don't get consistent interaction are enivitably duplicated, or not updated with correct information, or people get frustrated and don't ask the question again.
+Well questions that don't get consistent interaction are inevitably duplicated, or not updated with correct information, or people get frustrated and don't ask the question again.

 # Conclusion